xenxynon/build-releases/fox.md

         ...that's it!

  - How to use recovery to flash ROMs
-   1. Keep the recovery.img in your device
+   1. Keep the recovery zip in your device/USBdrive

    2. Flash your ROM

-   4. Flash the `recovery.img` in vendor boot partition
+   3. Flash the zip in after flashing ROM

-      (Swipe down if you can't see vendor boot option)
+   4. Format data (if clean flashing)

  - Things tested till now
    1. Flashing AOSPA/PenguinOS in recovery